benhamilton/benhamilton.github.io/now.md

 - Outdoor recurve bow archery, typically at 20 and 30 metres with 28lb limbs.
 - Practicing [Zettelkasten](https://www.amazon.com.au/dp/B06WVYW33Y/ref=cm_sw_em_r_mt_dp_U_7dIVEbJ9VHTM1) note taking, using [Obsidian](https://obsidian.md).

-The countries I've visited, in order of visit are:
+The countries I've visited, in order of first visit are:

 1. **Australia** (One of the two places I live)
 2. United States of America (Colorado was fab.
 New York better than expected)